 City : Money & Benefits Blade : Jargon Buster

-- Budget: An estimate of what you income and expenditure is over a period of time
+Budget: An estimate of what your income and expenditure is over a period of time.

-- Interest earned: Money you earn for keeping you money in a bank account or building society.
-Works out as a percentage of the money you keep in the account
+Interest Earned: Money you earn for keeping your money in a bank account or building society - this works out as a percentage of the money you keep in the account.